nik-rev/nik-rev/content/blog/2025-05-07_rust_setter_updater.md

 ---
-title: "Fun with traits, generics and complex types in Rust: Pass either a new value or compute the new value from a closure to a method"
+title: How to make a function in Rust which accepts either a value T, or an updater Fn(T) -> T
 ---

 I have a type `Person` as follows: